marissabrand/2024-Internship/README.md

 Read Me: MJ Brand 2024 INTERNSHIP
 -

-INTERACTING WITH THE "REBOOT NOTIF" VBA CODE AND THE "REBOOT NOTIF" EXCEL FILE:
+*all code must be saved in a MACRO-ENABLED Excel workbook or it will not run*

-The file must be saved as an “Excel Macro-Enabled Workbook”, or the code will not run. *incomplete
+INTERACTING WITH THE "REBOOT NOTIF" VBA CODE: incomplete.

 INTERACTING WITH THE "U&L" VBA CODE AND THE USERS & LICENSES (“U&L”) EXCEL FILE:
 The file must be saved as an “Excel Macro-Enabled Workbook”, or the code will not run.